rick-liyue-huang/Workflow-React/README.md

 In order to let website know who logins, we should set the window.localStorage as 'user.token' and should bring it with login and register, and I realize it in 'src/auth-providers.ts', which is the base of project context created in 'src/context' directory, finally I create the 'AuthContext' and wraps the whole components in 'src/index.tsx'.
 The created 'authenticated-app.tsx' will point to 'projectList' directory and the 'unauthenticated-app' directory will include the 'login' and 'register' files.

 5.Using Ant design to beautify the project
-Here I will use ant design, emotion.sh and craco to beautify the whole project, and also need modify the 'package. json', add add craco configuration file by 'craco.config.js', in which I can set the project global style.
+Here I will use ant design, emotion.sh and craco to beautify the whole project, add 'craco.config.js' and also need modify the 'package. json', add add craco configuration file by 'craco.config.js', in which I can set the project global style.
 "scripts": {
 "start": "craco start",
 "build": "craco build",